kashyap9395/automated_essay_grader/README.md

 A project for my class CS 421: Natural Language Processing that grades a bunch of essays using NLP techniques.

 Project 1 complete for CS421 – University of Illinois at Chicago
-Name 1: sparim2@uic.edu   Name 2: kdesai37@uic.edu
+Name 1: Sourabh Parime   Name 2: Kashyap Desai
 ---------------------------------------------------------Setup------------------------------------------------------------
 Alternatively, you can give the following command (in either Windows or Linux):
 Please install required libraries using the following commands: